 “As it is the Year of Young People in Scotland, there could be no better time to be having this European-wide ‘conversation’ about how we can connect young people with nature and to involve them in the decision making process.
 It’s great to see everyone pulling in the same direction, to try to ensure we preserve our protected areas for generations to come.”

 As Wednesday’s keynote speaker, Richard Louv, writer of ‘Last Child in the Woods’ and ‘The Nature Principle’ welcomed the Minister’s comments.
-He is passionate about connecting children with nature and says he is increasingly concerned with the correlation between an increase in social, mental and physical health problems with less time spent in nature because of busy, technology driven lives.
+He is passionate about connecting children with nature and says he is increasingly concerned with the correlation between an increase in social, mental and physical health problems with less time spent in nature because of busy, technology-driven lives.

-Addressing delegates, he said: “The necessity for children, teen-agers and adults to have a meaningful connection to the natural world grows daily.
+Addressing delegates, he said: “The necessity for children, teenagers and adults to have a meaningful connection to the natural world grows daily.
 In recent decades, children and adults around the world have become increasingly disconnected from nature, with profound implications for human health and child development – with indicated impacts on attention disorders, Vitamin D deficiency, myopia, child obesity and the growing epidemics of both inactivity and loneliness.

 “Climate change, biodiversity collapse, and the disconnection of children from nature are the greatest environmental challenges of our time — and all are interrelated.
-So it is of paramount importance that the young people (and old people) gathered here become leaders in all three challenges.”
+So it is of paramount importance that the young people (and old people) gathered here to become leaders in all three challenges.”

 Echoing Richard’s sentiments were Hendrikus van Hensbergen, Chief Executive of Action for Conservation, an organisation with the aim of creating the next generation of conservationists and Karen Keenleyside from Parks Canada and Senior Advisor for the global #natureforall movement, inspiring a love of nature based on the knowledge that the more people experience nature the more they will appreciate it, love it and want to care for it.

-A panel discussion on ‘Engaging with Millennials’, led by today’s conference host, broadcaster and journalist Muriel Gray saw this morning’s speakers joined by Rachel Coyle of the Outdoor Access Trust for Scotland, Anna Fleming, the CNPA’s Education & Inclusion Officer and Ignace Schops, President of the EUROPARC Federation.
+A panel discussion on ‘Engaging with Millennials’, led by today’s conference host, broadcaster and journalist Muriel Gray saw this morning’s speakers joined by Rachel Coyle of the Outdoor Access Trust for Scotland, Anna Fleming, (formerly CNPA’s Education & Inclusion Officer) and Ignace Schops, President of the EUROPARC Federation.
 He added: “It is a good moment to reconnect with young people.
 We need to know how they think about biodiversity loss and Climate Change.
 We need to know how they would like to see us taking care of our precious planet.
 Shaping and securing a green future cannot be achieved without their visions, their dreams, their knowledge and their help.”